Marine Debris Science

 Widespread microplastic monitoring is just beginning to occur around the world.
-DNREC has started a research initiative to determine the amounts of microplastics in the sand, surface waters, and sediments.
+DNREC has started research initiatives to determine the amounts of microplastics in the sand, surface waters, and sediments.
 Scientists have begun by collecting samples in Kent County to determine if microplastics are already present in Delaware's coastal environment and provide baseline data to compare for future studies.

 The graph to the right shows the number of entangled animals that were found and recorded during Delaware's Coastal Cleanup Day from 2016-2018.
 These animals were land- and aquatic-dwelling, ranging from foxes to birds to fish.
 In most cases, the animals were dead at the time of siting on the cleanup dates.
 There were even a couple of instances where Atlantic sturgeon, an endangered species, were identified in the debris.
 The uptick in the 2017 numbers is due to a large group of horseshoe crabs that were massed together in fishing line.
 Entanglement data helps to stress the importance of keeping our inland, coastal, and marine environments clean.

 Abandoned fishing gear is one of the deadliest types of marine debris that ocean-dwelling animals can come across.
 Lost gear, such as fishing nets and crab pots, can entangle and trap organisms long after their intended use period.
 Gear can become derelict or get lost from being swept away by storms, having lines cut accidentally by passing boat propellers, or losing floats because of improper pot rigging.

 Derelict Crab Pot Removal